Promoting British Values

 Prospective School Council members in the Junior Department must ‘pitch’ to their class as they are democratically elected into office by their peers.

-Our School Council has recently raised £200.00 for Sport Relief 2018 through the selling of wristbands.
+Our School Council raised £200.00 for Sport Relief in 2018 through the selling of wristbands.
 They supported this work by presenting a series of age-appropriate assemblies designed to raise pupils’ awareness of the importance of their donations towards the care and support of children all over the world.
+More recently they have raised £120.00 at their Second-Hand Bookshop which has been donated for the purchase of food bowls at our link school in The Gambia.

-Earlier this year in February our school councillors were also involved in the organisation of Safer Internet Day.
-They prepared and delivered three different age-appropriate assemblies to pupils throughout the school so that every child received advice about how to use the internet safely.
+Our school councillors are also involved in the organisation of Safer Internet Day when they prepare and deliver three different age-appropriate assemblies to pupils throughout the school so that every child receives advice about how to use the internet safely.

-The School Council are currently planning a project to promote safer and more thoughtful car parking outside our school including the switching-off of car engines as harmful fumes can aggravate asthma and other breathing-related conditions.
-They also pollute our environment.
+The School Council are currently planning a project to promote safer and more thoughtful car parking outside our school including the switching-off of car engines as harmful fumes can aggravate asthma and other breathing-related conditions and also pollute our environment.

 Annually our School Council continue to represent the school at key external local events, for example the Remembrance Day Ceremony at nearby Hanworth War Memorial.

-Again, in conjunction with the London Borough of Richmond-upon-Thames, the school participates very fully in the programme of events designed to be carried out by Junior Safety Officers.
-These are pupils in Year 5 who have successfully ‘pitched’ and been voted into office by their year group.
+Again, in conjunction with the London Borough of Richmond-upon-Thames, the school participates very fully in the programme of events designed to be carried out by Junior Safety Officers – (JSOs).
+These are pupils in Year Five who have successfully ‘pitched’ and been voted into office by their year group.

 The JSOs attend an initiation event in Twickenham and are tasked with a series of responsibilities, including the provision of school assemblies with a safety theme.
-This year’s representatives have already worked with our youngest pupils in the Early Years department on the theme of Road Safety.
+They especially enjoy working with our youngest pupils in the Early Years department on the theme of Road Safety.

 Additionally, the JSOs are invited to join the regular half-termly Health and Safety tours that take place so that any risks or dangers within the school workplace are identified and countered in good time.